SEO Basics5 min read

 Key Differences Between Local SEO and Traditional SEO

-Traditional SEO targets people researching information, services, or products on a wider scale.
+Search intentPeople ready to contact or visit a nearby businessPeople researching information, services, or products on a wider scale

 Which type of SEO does your business need?